-This is the seventh quarter in which London TravelWatch is reporting road safety statistics.
 Because of the volatility of road safety statistics from year to year the trend is the most important statistic.
-The trend in killed and serious injury is downwards over the long term.

-We are pleased that TfL are now starting to enforce properly against those who obstruct the pavement.
-London TravelWatch has been campaigning for a number of years for TfL and the London boroughs to keep their pavements clear of illegal obstructions.
+The trend in killed and serious injury has been downwards over the long term.
+However, there was a rise in 2016 in the killed and serious injury figure rising mostly due to a technical change in assigning severity years for TfL and the London boroughs to keep their pavements clear of illegal obstructions.
 Only a small handful of London boroughs do this as they should.
 Obstruction of the pavement is a nuisance for all pedestrians and a particular hazard for disabled users.
 We hope that publishing borough performance will spur them to undertake this important role properly.